Ananias Dare

 Ananias Dare (c.
 1560 – 1587, legal death) was a colonist of the Roanoke Colony of 1587.
 He was the husband of Eleanor White, whom he married at St Bride's Church in London, and the father of Virginia Dare, the first English child born in America.
 The details of Dare's death are still unknown.

 Personal life

 He was the father of Virginia Dare, whose birth on August 18, 1587, was the first recorded to English parents on the continent of North America.

-Dare was a London tiler and bricklayer.
-Very little else is known of Dare other than the birth of his child, but his father-in-law, John White, was appointed Governor during the second attempt to settle Sir Walter Raleigh's Roanoke colony in 1587.
+Very little is known of Dare other than the birth of his child, but his father-in-law, John White, was appointed Governor during the second attempt to settle Sir Walter Raleigh's Roanoke colony in 1587.
 White also accompanied the 1585 to 1586 expedition, led by Richard Grenville at sea and Ralph Lane on land.
 The illustrations White made during his stay at Roanoke were published in 1590 along with Thomas Harriet's "A Brief and True Report".